alpha01/reconquista-timeline/timeline.md

 - 1284-1292 CrownOfCastile Sancho IV becomes King of Castile and León
 - 1292-1312 CrownOfCastile Fernando IV becomes King of Castile and León
 - 1312-1350 CrownOfCastile Alfonso XI becomes King of Castile and León
+- 1224 CrownOfCastile Fernando III proposes to go to War agasint the Moors
+- 1231 CrownOfCastile Battle of Jerez, Castilian raiding campaign agasint the frontier lands of Jerez.
+Relief Moorish army defeated
+- 1236 CrownOfCastile Córdoba, symbolically the most important city in Muslim Spain is captured by Fernando III of Castile and León
+- 1244 CrownOfCastile Muslim lords of Murcia swear fidelity to Fernando III of Castile and León.
+Parias are imposed them
+- 1246 CrownOfCastile Jaén is captured by Fernando III
+- 1248 CrownOfCastile Sevilla is captured by Fernando III
+- 01/1492 CrownOfCastile Granada, the final Muslim territory in Spain is captured bringing the end to the Reconquista

 # Catalan Counties (?-1165)